-It will be one year this summer since the Catholic Diocese of Dallas outlined official requirements for parish identification cards, which would be made available to parishioners who lack access to state-issued IDs.
+This summer will mark one year since the Catholic Diocese of Dallas outlined official requirements for parish identification cards, which would be made available to parishioners who lack access to state-issued IDs.
 Since then, 20 Catholic parishes have embraced the strategy, organizing teams of lay leaders to help screen applicants and issue the parish identification cards according to Diocesan standards.
 Parish IDs are now accepted by four police departments in North Texas: Carrollton, Dallas, Farmers Branch and Mesquite.
 Acceptance by these police departments was negotiated in 2017 in collaboration with Dallas Area Interfaith.

 Rev. Jesus Belmontes attest that the IDs have brought relief to a vulnerable community.
 The acceptance of these cards by the police communicates that "they want to protect us rather than harm us.
 This is a ray of light that, little by little, has the potential to enlighten us all."